alexrdz/personal-site-2018/about.md

 ### A little more about me

-When not working on the Web, I'm working on raising two wonderful little women:
+When not working on the Web, I work with my absolutely incredible wife raising two wonderful little women:

 ![picture of my daughters](/uploads/IMG_20180725_101634852-1.jpg "My loves")